tufts-ml/extrapolating-classifier-accuracy-to-larger-datasets/README.md

 To reproduce model performance at varying dataset sizes 1) download datasets (see `encode_images/README.md` and `label_images/README.md` for more details) and 2) fit classifiers to each dataset (see `src/finetune_2D.py` and `src/finetune_3D.py`).
 The results from our paper are saved in `experiments/`.

 To reproduce learning curves with the results from our paper see `notebooks/figures.ipynb` and `notebooks/tables.ipynb`.

-To use our Gaussian process to predict classifier accuracy on larger datasets given small pilot data see `notebooks/demo.ipynb`.